spxbhuhb/rui/doc/Notes.md

 3. A higher-order component may use the parameter function more than once.

 The key insight here is that the parameter functions cannot extend the state.
-As they are part of the rendering, they cannot define new state variables, therefore the states we are working here is static, it is defined by the parameters of the parameter functions.
+As they are part of the rendering, they cannot define new state variables, therefore the state we are working here is static, it is defined by the parameters of the parameter functions.

 The parameter functions implicitly define components with: